n8n-io/n8n-docs/docs/doc2/settings-document-types.md

   - Document Types
 ---

 In DOC² you will find the `SETTINGS` menu in the upper bar on `HOME` Screen.
-Open this menu:

 ![](/_images/doc2/DOC2_Dashboard_Settings.png)